AP source: Indians' Plesac sent home after protocol misstep

 “We’re given this privilege to be able to come back and play and given this short window to even play.
 It’s a good time now just to really buckle down and focus on what’s important and work toward something greater at the end of the season and for these couple months, lock in and focus on what we have set for us at the end of the year.”

+The Indians have had few issues since baseball's restart and their decision to send Plesac home exemplifies how strict they've adhered to the MLB guidelines.
+A few weeks back, slugging outfielder Franmil Reyes was kept away from the team after the Indians spotted him on social media at a July 4 weekend party not wearing a mask.

-Plesac didn't allow a run and limited the White Sox to five hits in six innings on Saturday to improve to 1-1.
+Plesac is from Crown Point, Indiana, which is about 45 miles from Chicago.
+In his start Saturday, he didn't allow a run and limited the White Sox to five hits in six innings to improve to 1-1.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports